-Out of the 155 DRR policies, projects, strategies and programs identified, only 24.3% conducted a participatory process and included perspectives of men, women, children, PWD, the elderly, Indigenous people in DRR planning/steering committee.
-8.4% of organizations implementing DRR initiatives hired a gender and social inclusion expert to collect, analyze and use sex-and gender disaggregated data and these were in Rwanda, Uganda, Ethiopia, Kenya, Tanzania and Comoros.
+Out of the 155 DRR policies, projects, strategies and programs identified, only 24.3% conducted a participatory process and included perspectives of men, women, children, PWD, the elderly and Indigenous people in DRR planning/steering committee.
+Participatory approach was assessed by reviewing which DRR initiatives were designed and implemented in conjunction with target beneficiaries and that the activities led to empowerment.
+This process encouraged beneficiaries to become involved in project/program design and implementation.
+8.4% of organizations implementing DRR initiatives hired a gender and social inclusion expert to collect, analyze and use sex-and gender disaggregated data in Rwanda, Uganda, Ethiopia, Kenya, Tanzania and Comoros.

 The gender analysis conducted identified different roles and responsibilities that men, women, children, PWD, the elderly, and the indigenous people are involved in and used the data to inform the design and implementation of the DRR initiatives.